Bing Crosby Stakes

 The Bing Crosby Stakes is an American Thoroughbred horse race held annually at Del Mar Racetrack in Del Mar, California.
 The Grade 1 race is open to horses three years of age and up.
-It is run on Dirt at a distance of six furlong and presently offers a purse of $301,500.
+It is run on Dirt at a distance of six furlong and presently offers a purse of $400,000, up from 250,000.

 The race is named for entertainer Bing Crosby, a founding partner of Del Mar Racetrack and a racehorse owner and breeder.